We help grow people

 So we bought a house.

 Why?
 Because real transformation only happens in a community in which lives are shared.
 This is what happened to John.
 He was given a second chance when people saw value in him while he had nothing to offer.
-Through Biblical training and loving neighbors, John was challenged to give back and help the “next person”.
+Through training and loving neighbors, John was challenged to give back and help the “next person”.
 Many development programs meet urgent needs and people in crisis, but Greenhouse Project is focused on relationships through immersion to create a lasting impact.
 We live with, assess, and navigate solutions to a plethora of challenges with marginalized people so that we, as mentors, can nurture them long-term into life-giving persons and sustainable families.
+Without this holistic approach that assesses and provides growth in a variety of areas — health, careers, educational needs, etc. — while being involved in community, we won’t see future generations step out of a poverty cycle.

 This kind of impact is what changes a city.
 A generation.
 A nation.